gabbyiorg/final_project/README.md

 # Variant Finder

-Variant Finder is a Python script designed to manipulate text with the use of regex and pandas.
+Variant Finder is a jupyter notebook with a Python script designed to manipulate text with the use of regex and pandas.

 The package is maintained by Gabby Iorg at the University of Utah.